thomasvan/laravel-faqs/readme.md

         }
         ```

-13. Authorizing the Question Detail
+13. Authorizing the Question Detail using Gates

     1. Edit the AuthServiceProvider